 - 7 reviews

 Start in Geneva and end in Alpe d’Huez!
-With the bicycle tour Challenging Alps: From Geneva to Alpe d’Huez, you have a 6 day tour taking you through Geneva, Switzerland and 5 other destinations in Europe.
+With the bicycle tour Challenging Alps: From Geneva to Alpe d’Huez, you have a 6 day tour package taking you through Geneva, Switzerland and 5 other destinations in Europe.
 Challenging Alps: From Geneva to Alpe d’Huez includes accommodation in a hotel as well as an expert guide, meals, transport.

 - Rather Poor